IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Native API
 ==========

-Dataverse 4 exposes most of its GUI functionality via a REST-based API.
+The Dataverse Platform exposes most of its GUI functionality via a REST-based API.
 This section describes that functionality.
 Most API endpoints require an API token that can be passed as the ``X-Dataverse-key`` HTTP header or in the URL as the ``key`` query parameter.

 .. note:: |CORS| Some API endpoint allow CORS_ (cross-origin resource sharing), which makes them usable from scripts running in web browsers.
 These endpoints are marked with a *CORS* badge.